sunil-asteria/geoserver-publish/README.md

 Layer group name: `Group-D_VIZAG_Cycle_01_GKONDURU-IP2`

 # Alternate way of publishing, using imagemosaic
 This approach is a faster way to publish and manage the images.
-However, this would need more work, as the performance of the rendered images is poor.
-Hence, an in-depth analysis is required.
+However, this would need more work, as the performance of the rendered images is poor and would need an in-depth analysis.
+The source code `geoserver.py` does not include this option.

 ## Steps:
 1. Mount the blob storage on the system running GeoServer